smartcodercareer/website/content/privacy-policy.md

 11.4 We use Tawk to provide messaging service on our website.
 This service uses cookies for indentifing returning users and managing communication.
 You can view the privacy policy of this service provider at https://www.tawk.to/privacy-policy.
 The relevant cookies are: __tawkuuid, TawkConnectionTime.

-11.5 We use Yaost SEO to provide SEO toolkit for creating SEO complient content.
-This service uses cookies for providing SEO statistics for our website and third party advertisement.
-You can view the privacy policy of this service provider at https://yoast.com/privacy-policy.
-The relevant cookies are: hjIncludedInSample, _vis_opt_exp_<hash>_goal_2, _vis_opt_exp_<hash>_combi, _vis_opt_s, _vis_opt_test_cookie, _vwo_uuid, _vwo_uuid_<id>, _vwo_uuid_v2, selected_country, selected_shop, __cfduid, _ga, _gid.

 11.5 We use CloudFlare to provide CDN and caching service for our website.
 This service uses cookies for keeping informations about buffered website assets version on user browser (like CSS, HTML, Javascript code) providing cached data refresh if necessary.
 You can view the privacy policy of this service provider at https://www.cloudflare.com/privacypolicy.
 The relevant cookie is __cfduid.

-11.6 We use Cartflows wordpress plugin to provide checkout functionality.
-This service uses cookies to keep records on user position in checkout process.
-The relevant cookies: wcf-visited-flow-*,

-11.7 We use Multi-Currency wordpress plugin to provide multi currency functionality.
-This service uses cookies to keep records on currency selected by user and to provide default currency setu by user settings and .
-The relevant cookies: wmc_current_currency, wmc_current_currency_old, wmc_ip_info.

-11.8 We use Woocommerce wordpress plugin to provide checkout functionality for our store.
-This service uses cookies.
-You can view the privacy policy of this plugin provider at https://docs.woocommerce.com/document/woocommerce-cookies.

-11.9 We use Newsletter wordpress plugin to provide newsletter, mailing functionality.
-This service uses cookies, to maintain information if user signed to the newsletter.
-The related cookies: newsletter.

 12. Managing cookies